Proteomics Chemistries and LC Separations

 - SpeedVac drying and resuspension in H2O of all fractions (3X) to remove all acetonitrile and ammonium formate.

-- Separation of each SCX fraction on an LC-Tempo nanoflow separation and MALDI spotting system, using a Chromolith CapRod column C18 column (150 X 0.1 mm, Merck), into 370 MALDI spots on a stainless steel MALDI target plate, then adding 13 calibration spots to the same target plate.
+- Separation of each SCX fraction on a 15 cm Reprosil C18 nanoflow column on an Eksigent ChipLC system, and direct injection into our ABSciex 5600 TripleTOF mass spectrometer (For MALDI analyses, separation of each SCX fraction on an LC-Tempo nanoflow separation and MALDI spotting system, using a Chromolith CapRod column C18 column (150 X 0.1 mm, Merck), into 370 MALDI spots on a stainless steel MALDI target plate, then adding 13 calibration spots to the same target plate).

-- Update plate calibration and MS/MS default calibration for each plate as it goes into one of our two Applied Biosystems 4800 MALDI TOF TOF mass spectrometers.
+- Instrument is calibrated with an injection of beta-gal digest standard before each sample injection (For MALDI analyses, update plate calibration and MS/MS default calibration for each plate as it goes into our Applied Biosystems 5800 MALDI TOF TOF mass spectrometer).

-- Acquisition of 400 laser shots for MS spectra from each spot, then data-dependent acquisition of MS/MS spectra for each peptide mass, with the MS/MS spectra taken from the spot containing the largest MS peak representing each of the peptide peaks observed across the entire plate.
+- A 250 ms parent scan is acquired, then up to 50 MS/MS spectra over 2.5 seconds, then repeated with the next LC eluant fraction.
+(For MALDI analyses, acquisition of 400 laser shots for MS spectra from each spot, then data-dependent acquisition of MS/MS spectra for each peptide mass, with the MS/MS spectra taken from the spot containing the largest MS peak representing each of the peptide peaks observed across the entire plate).

 - Combination of the MS/MS data from all 15 SCX fractions for a Paragon algorithm search (ProteinPilot 4.5 Software as of Jan 2013, against a concatenated normal and reversed database (SwissProt, NCBI, etc.).
 This search of a concatenated normal and reversed database allows estimation of the False Discovery Rate (or False Positive Rate) so that one can set the score limits for "positive IDs" to only accept IDs where the local False Discovery Rate estimate of the lowest ranking protein is 5%, and all higher ranking proteins have decreasingly lower probabilities of being false positives (See "Calculating False Discovery Rates" for more information on the importance of using False Discovery Rate estimations and how they are calculated.